SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

 # C-Style Arrays

-Copy the following program into a new file `arrays.cpp`.
+Copy the following program into a new file `cstyle_arrays.cpp`.

 ```cpp
 #define CATCH_CONFIG_MAIN